COVID-19 Information for Audiology Australia Members

 GENERAL PRINCIPLES FOR WORKING DURING THE COVID-19 PANDEMIC

-This information is based on advice provided on the Commonwealth Department of Health website (COVID-19 documents and webinars for allied health professionals).
+This information is based on advice provided on the Australian Gove Department of Health website (COVID-19 documents and webinars for allied health professionals).
 A fact sheet is available here.

 What is coronavirus (COVID-19)?